bytedance/ByteMLPerf/byte_infer_perf/general_perf/backends/TPU/README.md

 ```

 # Notes

-> Only support batchsize=1 and FP32 models for yolov5-onnx-fp32 and resnet50-torch-fp32 now.
+> Support FP32 and INT8 quantization for resnet50-torch-fp32 now, .